Naxel100/Bicing-bot/README.md

 ### Algorithm 2

-When distances are little, or approximately a third of the graph total size, first algorithm is very slow: in the fist case because of the enormous size of the matrix and in the second one because as distance grows, the first algorithm tends to behave quadraticly.
+When distances are little, or more than a third of the graph total size, first algorithm is very slow: in the first case because of the enormous size of the matrix and in the second one because as distance grows, the first algorithm tends to behave quadratically.

 In order to prevent this situation a second algorithm has been implemented O(n\*sqrt(n)).
 It sorts the stations by x-axis position and compares the distances to a given station st if an only if the distance in the x-axis is smaller than the given distance.
 The criteria to sort by x-axis instead of sorting by y-axis was the form of Barcelona.
 In this way the algorithm is little faster.